ibm-cloud-docs/containers/cs_ingress.md

 ## Prerequisites
 {: #config_prereqs}

-Before getting started with Ingress, review the following prerequisites.
+Before you get started with Ingress, review the following prerequisites.
 {:shortdesc}

 **Prerequisites for all Ingress configurations:**